itoshkov/itoshkov.github.io/git-tutorial.md

 ```

 So if we have switched to a branch and make a commit, we move that branch's
-pointer to the new commit, but the `HEAD` still points to the same branch:
+pointer to the new commit:

 ```bash
 cat .repo/HEAD